EV Company News For The Month Of March 2020

 Global electric car sales for February 2020 were up 16% YoY.
 Chinese sales collapsed under coronavirus and Europe sales boomed.

 EV market news - The UK extends EV subsidies to the 2022-23 financial year.
-Several EV factories (Tesla, VW etc) have had to temporarily close down due to COVID-19.
+Several EV factories (Tesla, VW, etc.) have had to temporarily close down due to COVID-19.

 Beijing explores new policies to spur auto demand.
 China extends subsidy for NEV purchase and NEV purchase tax exemption for two years.